timonkrebs/ng-component-hierarchy-visualizer/README.md

 ```
 - Defaults to `app.routes.ts` if no [path-to-routes-file] is provided.
 - Use --withServices to include injected services in the output. (ignores Angular services for clarity)
-- Use --withNestedTemplateElements to include importet standalone elements (components, pipes, directives) in the output. (ignores Angular elements for clarity)
+- Use --withNestedDependencies to include importet standalone elements (components, pipes, directives) in the output. (ignores Angular elements for clarity)
 - Use --basePath=<relativePathfromCwd> to execute from this location.

 ## Example